Meaning of Mahalwari System

 Origin of Mahalwari System

-, the first lieutenant governor of the ceded districts, made a land revenue system with the Zamindar and the farmers for three years.
+Lord Wellesley, the first lieutenant governor of the ceded districts, made a land revenue system with the Zamindar and the farmers for three years.
 According to this land settlement, state demand was fixed higher by 20 lakhs rupees during the very first year over the Nawab of Oudh's demand.
 Moreover, another burden of rupees 10 lakhs was added before the third year was out.
 The company in acquiring the land revenues followed a rigid policy.
 While the Nawab's revenue collection varied, according to the actual production in a year, the Company's demand was realised with rigidity.
 Similar land revenue settlements were also adopted in the conquered provinces.

-Under the Mahalwaari System, the recommendation, the survey of land, preparation of the records of rights in land, settlement of the land revenue, demand in the Mahals, and the collection of the land revenue was done through the village headman or Lambardar.
+Under the Mahalwaari System, the recommendation, the survey of land, preparation of the records of rights in land, settlement of the land revenue, demand in the Mahals, and the collection of the land revenue were done through the village headman or Lambardar.
 Regulation VII of 1822 gave the legal sanction to these recommendations.
 Under the Mahalwaari Settlement, the land revenue was fixed on the basis of 80% of the rental value, payable by the Zamindars.
 In cases where estates were not held by the landlords, but by the cultivators in common tenancy, the state demand was allowed to be fixed at 95% of the rental.
-The system broke down because of the excessive state demand and rigidity in its working and collection of land revenue.
+The System broke down because of the excessive state demand and rigidity in its working and collection of land revenue.

 Development of Mahalwari System